loopwerk/loopwerk.io/content/articles/2025-06-08-thoughts-on-apple.md

 The reason for this is clear: greed.
 From OWA:

-> Safari is the highest margin product Apple has ever made, accounts for 14-16% of Apple's annual operating profit and brings in $20 billion per year in search engine revenue from Google.
-For each 1% browser market share that Apple loses for Safari, Apple is set to lose $200 million in revenue per year.
+> "Safari is the highest margin product Apple has ever made, accounts for 14-16% of Apple's annual operating profit and brings in $20 billion per year in search engine revenue from Google.
+For each 1% browser market share that Apple loses for Safari, Apple is set to lose $200 million in revenue per year."

 Or what about the iMessage lock-in?
 By refusing to adopt modern, open messaging standards and instead stigmatizing non-iPhones with "green bubbles", Apple actively degrades the experience of communicating with friends and family who dare to live outside their walls.
 It's a calculated strategy to leverage social pressure for profit, a perfect metaphor for their entire ecosystem.